RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Experiments

 \subsection{Ablation Study}

 \paragraph{Initial Checkpoints} LLaMA performs worst among the three initial checkpoints with different settings in Table~\ref{tab:ablation}.
 This is not due to the potential of LLaMA being worse than Alpaca.
 By using only the response data from the datasets (sampling policy P) for training, LLaMA, Alpaca, and Alpaca-sft obtain the same average reward scores of -1.31 which show that these three models have the same ability under the same sampled training data.
 LLaMA is not instruction-tuned and responses sampled by LLaMA (reward -1.89) are much worse than two other models (reward -1.18 and reward -1.46).
-The sampling quality of LLaMA makes it perform worst.
-Another phenomenon we find is Alpaca-sft performs worse than Alpaca, and this is also observed by \cite{rl4lms} that some datasets do not need SFT warmup.
+The sampling quality of LLaMA makes it perform the worst.
+Another phenomenon we find is Alpaca-sft performs worse than Alpaca, and this is also observed by \citet{rl4lms} that SFT warmup may not improve the performance.

 \paragraph{Sampling Policy} As stated previously, sampling policy deeply influences the performance of our training schema.
 We list results with different sampling policies in Table~\ref{tab:ablation}.
-Using diverse beam sampling perform best for Alpaca, while for another two models using beam sampling is good.
-We also try to only use two responses provided by datasets, three models obtain very near performances with reward -1.31.
-Using beam or diverse beam sampling enhance performances significantly compared to only using responses from datasets.
-We test on Alpaca by only using samples generated by itself, it also improves reward to -1.08.
+Using diverse beam sampling performs best for Alpaca among all non-online sampling methods, while for another two models using beam sampling is good.
+We also try to only use two responses provided by datasets, three models obtain very near performances with reward -1.31 which shows sampling quality determines RRHF performances.
+Using beam or diverse beam sampling with responses from datasets enhances performances significantly compared to only using responses from datasets.
+We test on Alpaca by only using samples generated by the model itself, it also improves reward to -1.08.
 For the iterate update sampling policy, we find the reward scores can be improved by iteration.

-We calculate the statistics of generated sample reward scores.
-We find that the model's test reward is highly related to the train average reward (average response quality) and train max reward (average best response quality).
-Test rewards improve with these two statistics improves.
-Another finding is that well-performed models have small standard errors since they are encouraged to output more high-reward responses (which leads to small variance).

 \paragraph{Ranking Loss} To check whether the ranking loss is necessary, we conduct an ablation study by removing $L_{rank}$, and the results are shown in Table~\ref{tab:rank}.
 Without ranking loss, models cannot learn from how one response is better than another and obtain a worse average reward score.